-Are you having issues with your teeth, either broken, chipped, smaller than average, or discolored?
-You can opt for veneer dental treatment.
-A dental veneer is a process that involves fixing the damaged teeth with tooth-colored thin shells that are placed on the teeth's surfaces to improve its appearance.
+Are you having issues with broken, chipped, smaller-than-average, or discolored teeth?
+You can opt for dental veneers.
+A dental veneer is a tooth-colored thin shell that is placed on the surface of the tooth to improve its appearance.
 Most people use it to repair or conceal their damaged teeth and make them appear normal and appealing.
-For most people, one veneer is enough to conceal a broken or damaged tooth, while to some, it involves covering the front eight teeth to create a symmetrical smile.
+In many cases, one veneer is enough to conceal a broken or damaged tooth.
+For others, veneers might cover the front eight teeth to create a symmetrical smile.
 To boost your confidence, smile, and prevent further damage to your teeth, you need this dental procedure.
 Smile Island Pediatric & Adult Dental Group will help you with the process, which includes shaping the teeth and placing the veneers.

 Types of Dental Veneers